This article explains possible reasons why Runtime errors occur and how to resolve them.

 4. If the error still exists, restart your machine.

-5. Check if the error still exist. and if still exists ,review your Terminal Services colour setting and ensure it is set to 16 bit full colour or higher and retry.
+5. Check if the error still exists.
+And if it still exists, review your Terminal Services colour setting and ensure it is set to 16-bit full colour or higher and retry.

 6. Log back in.

 7. If the error is not resolved, please contact Datapel Support.